• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Q How can I get reduced rates once I receive my Medicare card?

-A OGB becomes the secondary plan for a retiree who has Medicare A and B. When that occurs, the retiree’s monthly premium decreases.
+A OGB becomes the secondary payer for a retiree who has Medicare A and B. When that occurs, the retiree’s monthly premium decreases.
 However, the premium reduction only applies for those retirees who have both Medicare A and Medicare B and after OGB receives a copy of the Medicare card.

 Q If I get Part B of Medicare, does that mean that I will be paying the full cost for OGB coverage and paying Medicare B coverage premium as well?